technikian/avr-objective-io/AlternateIO/README.md

 **uint8_t pin()**
-Returns the arduino pin the DigitalIO object is attached to.
+Returns the arduino pin the DigitalPin object is attached to.

 ```C++
 input.pin() == 2